Two Cheers for Originalism

 Part of the reason lies in their unduly hagiographical treatment of Brown v.
 Board of Education (1954) in Chapter 9.
 This is driven by their understandable abhorrence for the evils of racial segregation that had been promoted and sustained by the Supreme Court over many decades.
 Brown is extravagantly praised for having put an end to all that.
 The Paulsens note in passing some of the major criticisms of Brown—particularly its reliance on spurious social science data and its failure to articulate a clear constitutional principle to guide lower courts and the public.
 They nevertheless dismiss such criticisms as “technical flaws” that deserve to be forgiven in light of the nobility and justice of the Court’s objective.
 This sort of rhetoric is hardly what one expects from writers of originalist disposition.

 The Brown opinion, despite its iconic status, is hardly a model of judicial craftsmanship.
 Many liberal supporters of the decision noted that fact when the decision came down.
 Others in our own time have also noted substantial flaws—which is why, among other things, they thought it necessary to greet the decision’s 50th anniversary with a book entitled What Brown Should Have Said.
 Yes, the palpable evils of Jim Crow were long overdue for remediation; and yes, Brown helped to bring them to an end.
 One should not, however, exaggerate the role of the judiciary, which, as Gerald Rosenberg shows in his book The Hollow Hope (1991), had very little to show for its efforts in the decade following Brown.
-Segregation came crashing down only when the political branches swing into action in the 1960s thanks to Bull Connor’s dogs and the heroism and rhetoric of Martin Luther King, Jr.
+Segregation came crashing down only when the political branches swung into action in the 1960s thanks to Bull Connor’s dogs and the heroism and rhetoric of Martin Luther King, Jr.

 * * *